gitxandalf/alcove/README.md

 # [Alcove]()

-• is an [Unsplash](https://unsplash.com/) clone made by [Alexander Gangemi](https://www.linkedin.com/in/alexander-gangemi/) for the purpose of course work in [App Academy](https://www.appacademy.io/) and for use as an addition to his professional portfolios.
+• is an indirect [Unsplash](https://unsplash.com/) clone made by [Alexander Gangemi](https://www.linkedin.com/in/alexander-gangemi/) for the purpose of course work in [App Academy](https://www.appacademy.io/) and for use as an addition to his professional portfolios.
 All content is for private, educational, non-commerical, non-profit use.

 • On this site, users will be able to post images and blog posts as well as search the site for other users images and blogs.